fayimora/asset-aggregator/README.md

 # How to run tests
-*NOTE:* dependencies must be installed first.
+**NOTE:** dependencies must be installed first.
 See above section.

 A test web server must be running for all tests to complete.
 The root folder served by the web-server should be `./test-data`.

-### Sample run
+Steps to run tests are:

 - `cd test-data`
 - `python -m SimpleHTTPServer 8090`
 - `python test.py` (in another terminal and from the root directory of the project)